Easy Way to Increase Kitchen Storage

 When you live in an old house, storage is a highly-prized commodity.
-In the olden days, homes were taxed on their number of rooms.
+In the good old days, homes were taxed on their number of rooms.
 Closets were counted as a room so many older houses have as few closets as possible to help keep real estate taxes down.
 We have one closet in our house on the second floor.
 It’s a really long closet stretching from one bedroom to the next.
 Although it’s like a bowling alley for clothes, it doesn’t solve our kitchen storage problem.
 (This post contains affiliate links.)

 Increased kitchen storage is such a blessing!
 I’ve kind of been on an organization kick lately and a surprising benefit of this initiative is lower stress!
 Getting rid of messy piles and having ample storage is giving a lift to my spirits!